RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

 # Advanced Types: Function variance
 - A function A is a subtype of function B if A has the same or lowe arity than B and:
     1. A's this type either isn't specified, or is >: B's this type
-    2. Each of A's parameters is >: its corresppnding parameter in B
+    2. Each of A's parameters is >: its corresponding parameter in B
     3. A's return type is <: B's return type
 - An example:
 ```